This post was originally published in January 2024. It was updated with new photos and instructions in October 2024.

 - Lightly grease a baking sheet.
 Set aside.

-- In a small bowl, add the eggs and whisk slightly.
+- In a small bowl, add the eggs and milk and whisk until smooth.
 Add the rest of the ingredients for the panade.
 Mix together and ensure the bread is fully coated.
 Let sit for 10 minutes.

-- In a large bowl, gently crumble the beef and pork together.
+- Gently crumble the beef and pork over the panade.
 I usually crumble it in layers of alternating meat so it’s easier to evenly mix together.

 - Use a 2 tablespoon scoop (#40) to portion the meatballs.
 Then use wet hands to roll the meat mixture into smooth balls (wetting hands every few meatballs) and place on the prepared baking sheet.

 - Set the broiler on high.
-Broil the meatballs until they start to brown.
+Broil the meatballs until they start to brown, about 5-7 minutes.
 (You just want to add some color/crust here.
 The meatballs will cook through in the sauce so they’re nice and tender.)

 - Pour the red sauce into a large pot.
-Add the browned meatballs and bring to a simmer.
+Add the browned meatballs (I do this with tongs to leave any excess grease or drippings on the baking sheet behind)and bring to a simmer.
 Simmer for 10-15 minutes. until the meatballs are cooked through.
 Enjoy!